Now Enrolling Subjects in the Motiva Silicone Filled Breast Implant Trial

 Is The Trial Right For You?

-This trial is for people who believe that there are advantages to the implant, while at the same time appreciating that they are not yet proven.
-They must be willing to comply with all the requirements, and in particular absolutely commit to the ten annual follow-up visits.
-The economic compensation may be an incentive, but this is a serious issue and your decision needs to be based on something more than that.
+This trial is for subjects who believe that there are benefits to participation, while at the same time appreciating that there may be risks that are currently unforeseeable.
+You must be willing to comply with all the requirements, and in particular absolutely commit to the ten annual follow-up visits.
+You will be provided with a Subject Information and Consent Form with additional information.
+Please take the time to read this form thoroughly, and discuss it with your family, friends and/or regular doctor.

-What kind of implants are available on this study?
+What kind of implants are available if you choose to participate in this study?

 What scientific data is available about results with Motiva Implants?